 Q: How long is my session?

 A: This year we have concurrent time slots of 50 minute and 25 minute time slots.
-View your confirmation email or the Guidebook app to confirm your session time and length.
+View your confirmation email or the Sched app to confirm your session time and length.

 Q: Do I have to load my presentation somewhere ahead of time?